 We know how to help your child succeed before the first day of school.
 Every student must obtain a psychoeducational evaluation before applying to Currey Ingram.
 This evaluation provides faculty and administrators with a deeper understanding of each student’s strengths, as well as his/her learning needs.
 We then implement unique teaching methods and strategies throughout the student’s day – in the classroom, in P.E., in drama class, etc. Teachers then use on-going assessments to drive their daily instruction.

 At Currey Ingram Academy, every student has an Individualized Learning Plan (ILP).
 Currey Ingram faculty identify areas of need and strength and write ILP goals to represent a balance.
 Administrators and teachers carefully monitor the goals throughout the year.
 All teachers, whether teaching reading, music, sports or math, help each student understand what makes him/her unique and teach the student to advocate for him/herself.
 We offer four parent-teacher conferences each year to set and track these goals carefully.
-Students in grades 7-12 attend their own conferences, as well.
+Students in grades 7-12 attend (and eventually lead) their own conferences, as well.

 Students, faculty and staff make up a collaborative, professional learning community.
 This collaboration fosters confidence in the students and allows teachers to better understand a student’s (and a family’s) overall profile.
 The results are bright, confident young people who become their own advocates and are eager to learn.

 Please carefully review the materials in each of our Division sections here.

 We have shared program details, videos, photos, handbooks, curriculum guides and more.
 If you have questions, do not hesitate to contact me